 These hernias are present in all children, as this hernia represents the space in which the umbilical cord goes through.
 Most of the time this space closes before the age of 5, but may appear in adults as they age.
 They can come back after pregnancy, childbirth, weight gain, or in instances of increased amounts of heavy lifting.
 These can most often be repaired with a small incision and a few sutures, but if larger may need to be covered with a mesh.
 In circumstances where diastasis recti is present (a large gap or bulge between the ab muscles, normally located above the belly button), a more extensive surgery may need to be performed which repairs both at the same time.

 These hernias are on the ventral (front) side of your abdomen.
 Typically these are caused by previous surgical incisions and are specified as "incisional" hernias.
 Traditionally these hernias used to be repaired with large incisions and long, complex operations.
 But The Hernia Institute of New Jersey, which is a part of Shore Minimally Invasive Surgery, specializes in minimally invasive repair of these hernias.
-Dr. Dupree and Dr. George are experts in their field of incisional hernia repair and have lectured at the local and national level about their techniques.
+Dr. Dupree is an expert in his field of incisional hernia repair and has lectured at the local and national level about his techniques.

 Groin pain can affect anyone, even in the absence of previous surgery.
 Some pain can be caused by neurologic disorders, bone, muscle or tendon disorders.
 Groin pain also affects those who have had previous hernia repair.
 Even in the most perfect of scenarios, chronic pain can still occur.
 Our center offers complex methods of helping you with groin pain such as injections, mesh removal, recurrent hernia repair, as well as nerve excision.
 We know that groin pain can be a debilitating disease and will help you along every step of the way.